pencer-io/pencer-io.github.io/_posts/2022-05-24-ctf-htb-noter-protected.md

 ## Protected Content

-This box is still live so the walkthrough is currently available in a password protected PDF file [here](/assets/pdfs/2022-05-24-ctf-htb-noter.pdf).
+This box has now been retired.
+The PDF is still available [here](/assets/pdfs/2022-05-24-ctf-htb-noter.pdf).

 The password for this is the root users entry in the /etc/shadow file on the box which looks like this:

 ```text
 root:$6$0   <<HIDDEN>>   7:::
 ```

+The full walk-through is now available [here](https://pencer.io/ctf/ctf-htb-noter) without a password.